amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

   * If a method requires only firstName, have the method take in the firstName instead of the User object
   * If a method requires the User object, pass in the User object instead of passing in all of the fields of the user
   * If a method requires two or more fields of the User, then whether or not you should pass in the User object or the fields of the User object is subjective.
 I'll provide my two cents
     * If having your method being coupled to the User object is not going to cause code duplication elsewhere, then pass in the whole User object.
 This would mean that you do not have a use-case where you need, for example, firstName and lastName fields that might come from something other than a User object.
 Generally, the more fields of a POJO that a method needs, the more likely it is that you would want to pass in the POJO instead of the individual fields.
-This is because passing in the User object helps reduce the number of parameters, helping readability.
+This is because passing in the User object helps reduce the number of parameters, helping readability
 #### 28) Only validate parameters at the boundary points of your application
 * This would be any portion of your code where you cannot control what value of a parameter is passed in (generally the entry-point of an application or a parameter that comes from the result of an external call)
 * You should code your application up such that the internals will not be able to receive bogus input in the first place (except for boundary points)